 5. Report unethical behavior

-It may seem uncomfortable to report your colleagues or managers for unethical behavior.
+It may seem uncomfortable to report your colleagues, employees or managers for unethical behavior.
 However, it’s a vital part of holding your company accountable to the moral standards they’ve set in place.

 When reporting unethical behavior, be as specific as possible.
 Explain who offended company policies, how they offended them, and where and when you saw the action take place.